The first week of virtual schooling is done. How did D.C. do?

 “I felt like a first-year teacher again, those butterflies, I didn’t know what to anticipate,” Wright said.
 “Once the first day came, and with parents being resilient and understanding, it makes you feel good.
 It makes you feel good to know we are on the right course.”

-But teachers and city activists say that without child care there’s only so much that parents can do.
+But teachers and city activists say that without child care, there’s only so much parents can do.
 Teachers know that younger students may be at relatives’ homes while their parents work at jobs deemed essential and may not be able to log on each day.
 Some teachers said some of their high school classes are still half empty.

 The school system is not yet offering child care, but some nonprofit organizations are creating “learning hubs” where students can go and be supervised during the school day.